Quantum chaos measures for Floquet dynamics

 {\abstract Periodically kicked Floquet systems such as the kicked rotor are a paradigmatic and illustrative simple model of chaos.
-For non-integrable quantum dynamics there are several diagnostic measures of the presence of (or the transition to) chaotic behaviour including the Loschmidt echo, Wigner function, spectral function and OTOC.
+For non-integrable quantum dynamics there are several diagnostic measures of the presence of (or the transition to) chaotic behaviour including the Loschmidt echo, autocorrelation function and OTOC.
 We analytically compute these measures in terms of the eigensystem of the unitary Floquet operator of driven quantum systems.
-We also determine equivalent alternative forms of the eigen-equation of the Floquet operator for the quantum kicked rotor.
-For a simpler integrable variant of the kicked rotor, we give a representation theoretic derivation of its dynamics.}
+We use these expressions to determine the time variation of the measures for the quantum kicked rotor on the torus, for the integrable as well as the chaotic case.
+For a simpler integrable variant of the kicked rotor, we also give a representation theoretic derivation of its dynamics.}